About Us

 In 2004 five hurricanes affected the State of Florida: Bonnie, Charley, Frances, Ivan, and Jeanne, the fairgrounds became an emergency operations center for the Citrus County Sheriff’s office and FEMA.
 The Riggs building was used to house supplies and water.

 After receiving a grant from the State of Florida with the help of State Senator Nancy Argenziano and State Representative Charles Dean, the Eleanor Bonifield Horticulture Building was air conditioned and with the same grant in 2004 the beginning of a 175 x 150 roof over the area was constructed, being phase one of two phases.
-The first event held in the new arena was the 4-H Citrus Stampede Rodeo, followed by the annual tractor pull.
+The first event held in the new arena was the Citrus Stampede Rodeo to benefit the 4-H programs, followed by the annual Tractor Pull.
 The livestock program was held for the first time under the covered arena during the 2005 Fair.
 A cattle camp and a swine camp was held and has become a yearly event.

 In October 2006 Manager Jean Grant was made Fair Manager Emeritus and Hal Porter was hired as Fair Manager.

 In 2007 after receiving a grant from the State of Florida, with the help of State Senator Charles Dean phase 2 of the roof over the arena was started and completed in 2008.
 This phase included 5,000 grandstand seats.
-Again the first event held in the completed arena was 4-H Citrus Stampede Rodeo, followed by the 2009 Annual Tractor Pull.
+Again the first event held in the completed arena was the Citrus Stampede Rodeo which supports all the 4-H Clubs in Citrus County, followed by the 2009 Annual Tractor Pull.
 The first livestock events were held during the 2009 Fair.

 In 2008 Doris Graska, Director/Past President, was elected President of the Florida Federation of Fairs, Inc. and the same year we hosted the Summer Workshop for the second time.
 At the IAFE annual convention in Las Vegas, Doris was presented the Heritage Award, recognizing recipients for volunteer service.
 The Fair Association received $500.00 as part of the award.